23 July 2020

 Australia is a hugely diverse nation.
 According to the 2016 Census, 49% of the entire Australia population are either born overseas, or had at least one parent born overseas.
 Australians were born in close to 200 different countries, and there are more than 300 languages spoken in our homes (source).

-The recent COVID-19 outbreak has highlighted the importance of reaching multilingual communities and communicating with people whose English is not their first language (source), especially when sending critical messages.
+The recent COVID-19 outbreak has highlighted the importance of reaching multilingual communities and communicating with people whose first language isn’t English (source), especially when sending critical messages.

 Many businesses and organisations use SMS to communicate critical messages for its wide and instant reach.
 With 90% of Australian owning a mobile phone and a 94% open rate of SMS, you can almost be guaranteed that your message will be read.
 While SMS typically utilises GSM characters, using Unicode characters you’ll be able to send SMS languages such as Arabic, Chinese, Hindi and many more.